avivbiton/BlizzardApiReader/README.md

 # Blizzard ApiReader
 C# .net Core library wrapper for Blizzard Public APIs
+UPDATE:
+I do not maintain this repo regulary anymore.
+But will still keep track of pull requests and issues that come up.
+Currently, I do not have plans to re-visit it but I may some time in the future will come back and update it properly.

 # First timers friendly
 As I am also new to open source projects, I want to make this project first-timer friendly as much as possible.